DuncanEdwards/search-component/README.md

-# Welcome to the Search Component (4 Ways) challenger
+# Welcome to the Search Component (4 Ways) challenge

 ## Level = `Beginner`